 However there are uses of which the provision of additional units in Rayleigh centre would not be considered to positively contribute to the overall offer of the centre.
-Developments which would have a negative effect on the amenity and character of Rayleigh or which would have adverse consequences for Rayleigh centre would not generally be supported.
+Such uses include hot food takeaways (A5 uses), planning applications for which will not generally be supported.

 Some land uses associated with town centre locations have the potential to raise amenity issues for nearby residents.
 Such uses might include, but are not necessarily limited to, those falling in Use Classes A3, A4 and A5 or other, Sui Generis uses such as night clubs.
-The impact of such non-retail uses on the amenity of those living within or nearby the centre will be an important consideration in determining relevant planning applications, and applicants will be expected to demonstrate how negative impacts arising from such proposals will be mitigated, if applications are to be permitted.
+The impact of such non-retail uses on the amenity of those living within or nearby the centre will be an important consideration I determining relevant planning applications, and applicants will be expected to demonstrate how negative impacts arising from such proposals will be mitigated, if applications are to be permitted.

 Reproduced from the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationery Office Crown Copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 This copy is believed to be correct.
-Nevertheless Rochford District Council can accept no responsibility for any errors or omissions, changes in the details given or for any expense or loss thereby caused.
-Rochford District Council Licence No. 100018109
+Nevertheless Rochford District Council Licence No. 100018109

-Figure 11 - Character areas for Rayleigh AAP, based on those identified in the Conservation Area Appraisal (May 2007)
+Figure 11 - Character areas for Rayleigh AAP, based on those identified in the Conservation Area Appraisal (May 2007)\

-^{}On 6th July 2009, Rochford District Council adopted the recommendation in the Conservation Area Appraisal and Management Plans and amended the boundaries of five existing Conservation Areas: Rayleigh, Rochford, Canewdon High Street, Canewdon Church and Great Wakering.
+\On 6th July 2009, Rochford District Council adopted the recommendation in the Conservation Area Appraisal and Management Plans and amended the boundaries of five existing Conservation Areas: Rayleigh, Rochford, Canewdon High Street, Canewdon Church and Great Wakering.